 Shrink wrapping and plastic strappingAny corrugated cardboard packaging stacked on pallets is secured with plastic straps to prevent movement during transit.
 They’re also shrink-wrapped to protect from dust and scratches.
 This secondary packaging has a negligible effect on a shipment’s carbon footprint and helps ensure products arrive in the best condition.

 DomesticAll domestic transit (UK) is handled by road.
 Products produced domestically are typically dispatched and delivered 24-48 hours after production is complete.

 Roadside recyclableSourceful boxes are widely recycled at the roadside, but end-users should always check with their local authority.

 Supply chain assurance

 A resilient, responsible supply chain

-We aim to provide a quote within two working days.
+We aim to provide a quote within one working day.
 Please note that depending on the information you submit, we may need some extra information before we can send you a quote - please provide as much information as possible for faster turnaround.

 Crash lock boxes are mostly used for shipping products that are manually packed at scale.
 They are one of the quickest and most efficient types of packaging to assemble.

 Crash lock boxes are easily assembled in one quick action.
 Simply erect the flat box by pushing the two edges together.
 As you do this, the base will fold out and lock into place.
 You can then pack the box and use a peel & seal to seal it.